Skip to content

 v2.2: single-writer support — two topics per database

 Single-writer indexing requires two Kafka topics per database: a source log for client writes and a replica log for the indexing leader’s resolved output.
-XTDB uses Kafka’s consumer-group rebalance protocol to elect the leader for each database, and a transactional producer per leader to fence split-brain writes to the replica log — see ‘Leader election and fencing’ below.
+XTDB uses Kafka’s consumer-group rebalance protocol to elect the leader for each database, and fences split-brain writes to the replica log by term — see ‘Leader election and fencing’ below.

 Previously, a database used a single Kafka topic, and every indexer node consumed it independently.
 With single-writer, only the elected leader consumes the source topic; followers tail the replica topic instead.